 The C-CDA implementer community works together over the course of an annual cycle to review and update the Value Sets used in C-CDA.
 In some cases, specific organizations with subject matter expertise in a corresponding area act as a Value Set steward and proactively manage the continual evolution of the Value Set as its definition and expansions members change over time with the changing base code systems used to define the Value Set.
 In other cases, HL7 acts as the steward in maintaining the Value Sets.

-For ease of use they are published through the Value Set Authority Center (VSAC) maintained by the National Library of Medicine.
-A UMLS license is required to download the C-CDA R2.1 Value Set Release Package.
-The C-CDA R2.1 Value Set Release Package is updated annually and published at the end of June each year.
+For ease of use they are published through the Value Set Authority Center (VSAC) maintained by the National Library of Medicine (NLM).
+A Unified Medical Language System (UMLS) license is required to download the C-CDA Value Set Release Package.
+The C-CDA Value Set Release Package is updated annually and published at the end of June each year.

 Value Set stewards and implementers need to report issues with the concepts included in or missing from a Value Set used by C-CDA templates.
 The HL7 STU Comment process supports reporting issues regarding value set definitions.
 Only through on-going and regular Value Set updates can the semantic interoperability of C-CDA be maintained.